 We love the natural feel of Uncoated cards – our uncoated stocks all have something special and unique about them that make them a popular choice, however these kinds of paper are not suitable for all kinds of designs.
-Designing for Uncoated stock generally has some more challenges and considerations than Coated stock:
+Designing for Uncoated stock generally has some more challenges and considerations than Coated stock.

-Note that when uncoated stocks are digitally printed, the printed areas will appear to have a sheen on top.
+When uncoated stocks are digitally printed, the printed areas will appear to have a sheen on top.
 This is not a gloss but rather the result of how toner prints onto the stock.
 If you prefer to have a fully matte finish, we suggest upgrading to an uncoated stock with Offset output.

 Fraying / Chipping

-To avoid this you can modify your design so one side does not have full bleed or you can choose to print your design on a coated stock with Silk Matte Laminate coating instead.
-Offset output print on uncoated stock is less likely to show obvious chipping even with full bleed on both sides, however there is always a chance of some fraying on uncoated stocks.
+To avoid this, you can modify your design so one side does not have full bleed or you can choose to print your design on a coated stock with Silk Matte coating instead.
+Offset print on uncoated stock is less likely to show obvious chipping even with full bleed on both sides; however, there is always a chance of some fraying on uncoated stocks.

 Please note that due to the production process of post-consumer recycled stocks, there may be tiny black specks and dark fibres throughout the card.
 These specks are a natural characteristic of the stock and only noticeable when viewed closely.
 They do not affect the overall look of the card or print output.